 Causes of obstructive shock

-As mentioned earlier, obstructive shock occurs when there is an obstruction that causes less blood to reach the heart.
-Various diseases or disorders can cause obstructive shock such as:
+As mentioned earlier, obstructive shock occurs when obstruction causes less blood to reach the heart.
+Various diseases or disorders can cause obstructive shock, such as:

-- Aortic dissection (the large blood vessel attached to the heart ruptures and cannot transport blood to and from the heart effectively).
+- Aortic dissection (the large blood vessel attached to the heart ruptures and cannot effectively transport blood to and from the heart).

 - Tension pneumothorax (loss of air from the lungs due to trauma).

-- Vena Cava syndrome (a major vein in the body becomes blocked and cannot carry blood from the body to the heart).
+- Vena Cava Syndrome (a central vein in the body becomes blocked and cannot carry blood from the body to the heart).

 - High blood pressure (pulmonary or systemic hypertension).